franzbu/EnhancedSpaces.spoon/README.md

   mSpaceControlKey = 'tab', -- default: 'tab'
 ```

-To open mSpace Control, press and release `mSpaceControlModifier` and `mSpaceControlKey`.
 To cycle through your mSpaces, keep `mSpaceControlModifier` pressed - or press it again while mSpace Control is open - and use `mSpaceControlKey` for cycling.
 For cycling in reverse order additionally press `shift`.
 You can also open mSpace Control via menu.

 You can click on any preview of the mSpaces to instantly switch there; selecting an individual window activates it and places the pointer at the center of it.